-The Ninth Circuit Court of Appeals granted the government's request to speed up parts of the hearing process for the California DACA case and the hearing is scheduled for May 15, 2018.
-It is not clear how long after this oral argument a decision will be made about whether or not DACA Renewals will continue to be accepted.
-Even if there is a decision in May that stops DACA Renewals from being accepted, the nationwide injunction in the New York case should stay in effect and allow USCIS to continue accepting Renewals.
+On May 15, 2018, the Ninth Circuit Court of Appeals heard the argument on the DACA case.
+As of today's date, no decision has been made in the case, and we do not know how long the judges will take to issue a decision about whether or not DACA Renewals will continue to be accepted.
+Even if the Ninth Circuit decides to stop DACA Renewals from being accepted, the nationwide injunction in the New York case should stay in effect and allow USCIS to continue accepting Renewals.